Qatar has become a key bridge in efforts to rescue hostages in Gaza as well as dialogue between the powers involved in the Israel-Hamas war.

 In the long term, it will be difficult for Qatar to maintain its "monopoly" in hostage negotiations in the Gaza Strip and communication with Hamas, when many Middle Eastern countries are also trying to play a bigger role in resolving the hostage crisis.

-Turkish Foreign Minister Hakan Fidan said last week that Ankara had received requests from several countries to help negotiate with Hamas.
-President Recep Tayyip Erdogan has been trying to improve Türkiye-Israel relations for months, but has been reluctant to push ahead with the process because he fears that failing to build trust with Tel Aviv will alienate both the Arab community and Hamas.
+Turkish Foreign Minister Hakan Fidan said last week that Ankara had received requests from several countries asking them to support negotiations with Hamas.
+President Recep Tayyip Erdogan has also been trying to improve Türkiye-Israel relations in recent months, but has not wanted to push the process forward because he is concerned that failing to build trust from Tel Aviv will upset both the Arab community and Hamas.

-Egypt has also demonstrated its ability to negotiate with Hamas, when it helped Israel rescue soldier Gilad Shalit, who was kidnapped and held hostage by Hamas for five years.
+Egypt has also demonstrated its ability to negotiate with Hamas, helping Israel rescue soldier Gilad Shalit, who was kidnapped and held hostage by Hamas for five years.

 "There will not be a common negotiation for all hostages.
 Each country whose citizens are held will have to find its own way to negotiate," Hasni Abidi said.